Château de Montségur: Geography

 The ruins of Montségur are perched at a precarious 1200 m altitude in the south of France near the Pyrenees.
 Located in the heart of France's Languedoc-Occitanie regions, 80 km southwest of Carcassonne, Montségur dominates a rock formation known as a pog — a term derived from the Languedocien dialect of Occitan — puòg or puèg, meaning "peak, hill, mountain."
-The top of the ruin is reached by a path and is 170m above the road.
+The top of the ruin is reached by a path and is 170 m above the road.

 History

 The earliest signs of human settlement in the area date back to the Stone Age.
 Evidence of Roman occupation such as Roman currency and tools have also been found in and around the site.
-Its name comes from Latin mons securus, which evolved into mont ségur in Occitan, which means "safe hill".
+The name comes from Latin mons securus, which evolved into mont ségur in Occitan, which means "safe hill".
 In the Middle Ages the Montsegur region was ruled by the Counts of Toulouse, the Viscounts of Carcassonne and finally the Counts of Foix.
 Little is known about the fortification until the time of the Albigensian Crusade.